-Visual LANSA includes Web development tools to rapidly build Web applications for use on desktop, laptop or mobile devices.
+Visual LANSA includes Web development tools to rapidly build Web applications for use on mobile, desktop or laptop devices using one high-level business-focused language.
 It insulates developers from the technical complexities of Web development, allowing them to focus on building database driven Web applications that satisfy business requirements.

 Prototyping tools in the visual application framework provide a kick-start to building Web applications.
 The framework is a working Web application that developers can extend by creating and plugging in components.